Will I lose everything if I change my WordPress theme?

 Some Advice Before Changing Your Theme — Start in a Staging Environment

 Before you start playing with a new theme, clone your site to a development staging area.
-Our favourite hosts, WPEngine and Flywheel, offer one-click staging environment as part of their hosting service.
+Good web hosts such as WPEngine and Flywheel, offer one-click staging environment as part of their hosting service.
 This makes it easy to leave your existing site live and try out the new theme in a staging area without any worries about what might happen.

 You may also want to read our tips for choosing a WordPress theme.